If you need to make a little extra money, check out these ideas and learn how to make $100 a day to boost your budget.

-With an extra $100 a day, you could pay off credit card bills and outstanding debt.
-You could start an emergency fund which is also a must-have financial goal.
+There are many other things you could do, too, including paying off credit card bills and outstanding debt.
+You could start an emergency fund, which is also a must-have financial goal.
 Or, perhaps you could work toward that dream vacation you’ve had on the back burner.

-Whether you’re looking for some quick extra cash or have a financial goal in mind, there are some great ideas in this article for how to make $100 a day.
+Whether you’re looking for some quick extra cash or have a financial goal in mind, this article has some great ideas for how to make $100 a day.

-After creating a brand new website or adding new pages, web developers need someone to test it out and ensure there are no kinks.
-This could mean link testing, user experience, aesthetics, and your overall initial thoughts of the website.
+After creating a new website or adding new pages, web developers need someone to test it and ensure there are no kinks.
+This could mean link testing, user experience, aesthetics, and your overall impression of the website.